50 things on my Australian Bucket List

 - Visit Christmas Island to see the Red Crabs migrate – this is high up my list

 - Photograph the Penguins on the South island of New Zealand

 - Stay at Cicada Lodge in Nitmuluk Gorge – next on my list!

-- Take The Ghan though the Northern Territory – a long time dream of mine
+- Take The Ghan though the Outback – a long-time wish list item.

-- Do the Kings Canyon Rim Walk – surprisingly, I’ve not been yet.
+- Do the Kings Canyon Rim Walk – surprisingly, after living in the NT, I’ve not been yet.

-- Visit Uluru & Kata Tjuta National Park – I can’t get enough of this place!
+- Visit Uluru & Kata Tjuta National Park – I can’t get enough of this National Park!

 - Take a camel ride along Cable Beach

 - Stay at El Questro in ‘the Kimberley’